inneralien/SimShop/docs/intro.rst

 Documentation
 =============
-For information on how to install and use SimShop please see the pretty documentation_ which is hosted on `Read The Docs <http://simshop.readthedocs.org>`_.
+For information on how to install and use SimShop check out the pretty documentation_.